-The United States has a lot of Corinths, but I don’t know of any Pauls in them, such as Los Angeles (especially Hollywood), New York, Philadelphia, Dallas, Seattle, Boston, etc. And look at Corinth now.
+The United States has a lot of Corinths, but I don’t know of any Pauls.
+Such as Los Angeles (especially Hollywood), New York, Philadelphia, Dallas, Seattle, Boston, etc. And look at Corinth now.

-I didn’t mention Washington D.C. and that’s because it’s not a Corinth, it’s one of the devil’s home-away-from-homes.
+I didn’t mention Washington D.C. and that’s because it’s not a Corinth, it’s one of the devil’s home-away-from-home.

 Tomorrow we’ll look at…